-To step outside of your comfort zone and into your growth zone as often as you can.
-To practice speaking up when you normally wouldn’t.
-To ask for things even if you feel a little uncomfortable doing it.
-To have conversations you’d normally avoid.
+Step outside of your comfort zone and into your growth zone as often as you can.
+Practice speaking up when you normally wouldn’t.
+Ask for things even if you feel a little uncomfortable doing it.
+And have conversations you’d normally avoid.

 This will build your confidence, and help you create bigger and better habits.

 If you want some help along the way, I’ve just now released a new online course on Authentic Assertiveness that will help you with all of these steps.

 You’ll learn about the psychology of assertiveness.
 You’ll learn which habits are important and how to create them.
 And you’ll learn lots of techniques that will help you practice assertiveness in your everyday life.